 - Log into the Control Panel

-- Navigate to Settings > Security > IP and Hostname Restrictions
+- Scroll to the IP and Hostname Restrictions section

 - Check the boxes to select whether to allow Control Panel access and/or API access